Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Strategic Servers with Individual Preferences

 The last assumption on the limiting stationary fairness measure being deterministic might seem restrictive.
-However, as we have seen in Theorems~\ref{thm:specialpolicies} and \ref{thm:stationary_fairness1}, this property holds under all routing policies considered in this work.
+However, as seen in Proposition~\ref{thm:specialpolicies} and Theorem~\ref{thm:stationary_fairness1}, this property holds for random routing and LISF policies as well as the generalized random routing policies studied in Section~\ref{sec:grr_policy} when $\alpha=1$ (see also Propositions~\ref{thm:interchange_generalized_rr} and \ref{thm:interchange_idle_time_order}).
+On the other hand, the limiting fairness measures for SSF and FSF policies are not absolutely continuous with respect to $F$ and do not possess a density in general thus making the analysis of equilibria for these policies considerably more involved.
+This is an open problem.